 I am recognized as a “go-to” lawyer in the area of tax-advantaged airport bond financings.
-For example, I served as bond counsel to Empire State Development (ESD) (through the New York Transportation Development Corporation (an ESD-related entity)) in the approximately $2.4 billion P3 bond financing for the redevelopment of Terminal B at LaGuardia Airport in New York City, which was awarded The Bond Buyer’s Regional Deal of the Year award in 2016 .
-I then served as lead tax counsel on the two subsequent bond issuances to transform the other two main passenger terminals at LaGuardia, totaling over $3 billion.
+For example, I served as bond counsel to Empire State Development (ESD) (through the New York Transportation Development Corporation (an ESD-related entity)) in the approximately $2.4 billion P3 bond financing for the redevelopment of Terminal B at LaGuardia Airport in New York City, which was awarded the Bond Buyer’s Regional Deal of the Year award in 2016 .
+I also served as lead tax counsel on the two subsequent bond issuances to transform the other two main passenger terminals at LaGuardia, totaling over $3 billion.
 Likewise, I have been heavily involved in the comparable efforts to redevelop John F. Kennedy International Airport, serving as lead tax counsel on billions of dollars of new money and refunding bonds.
 I also provided lead tax advice to the Pittsburgh International Airport on their Terminal Modernization Program, involving multiple financings totaling over $1 billion.
-I have also served as lead tax lawyer to the airport bond issuers responsible for San Francisco International Airport, Cincinnati/Northern Kentucky International Airport, Ronald Reagan National Airport, Dulles International Airport, and Fort Lauderdale International Airport.
+I served as lead tax lawyer to the airport bond issuers responsible for San Francisco International Airport, Cincinnati/Northern Kentucky International Airport, Ronald Reagan National Airport, Dulles International Airport, and Fort Lauderdale International Airport.

-In addition to helping clients structure and close deals, I also help clients who have already issued their bonds with “post-issuance” tax concerns.
+In addition to helping clients structure and close deals, I help clients who have already issued their bonds with “post-issuance” tax concerns.
 I frequently defend issuers and borrowers of tax-advantaged debt from Internal Revenue Service audits, and I have significant experience with the IRS Voluntary Closing Agreement Program and other post-issuance resolution tools.

 Finally, I help investment bankers as they structure and present tax-exempt transactions to potential issuer and borrower clients to ensure that the proposed project fits within federal guidelines.